Exact entanglement entropy of the XYZ model and its sine-Gordon limit: Introduction

 Here $U$ is a non-universal constant which is well known to depend on the particular model under investigation.
 When the bipartition is made up of two semi-infinite chains, as it is in this paper, it has been noted by several authors \cite{Cardy,Weston,Asorey,Olalla} that it contains information about the so-called Affleck-Ludwig boundary entropy \cite{Affleck}.

-At the present time, with the method of this paper, we are not able to extract the boundary entropy information from such non-universal $U$.
-The study of the exact link between this term and the boundary entropy needs more accurate calculations on correlation functions that are not yet easily accessible in integrable models.
+At the present time, with the method of this paper, we are not able to extract the boundary entropy information from such non-universal $U$, a result that can be achieved only after having calculated the Von Neumann entropy in the finite-length interval case, within the same regularization scheme.
+Also, the study of the exact link between this term and the boundary entropy needs more accurate calculations on correlation functions that are not yet easily accessible in integrable models.
 The present exact result, however, could become very useful the day one will be able to compare it with calculations coming from independent methods.

 Finally, we will be interested in a particular and relevant scaling limit of the XYZ chain, which yields the 1+1 dimensional sine-Gordon model \cite{Luther,McCoy}.
 After a brief discussion of the connection between these two models in the thermodynamic limit, we will present the formula for the entanglement entropy of the latter which has a dominant logarithmic term in perfect agreement with what we expected by seeing the sine-Gordon model as a perturbed $c=1$ conformal field theory.
 This formula also gives an analytic expression for the constant $U$.